 Trust is based on vulnerability.
 What this means is that in a business, you need to be clear about positioning your company.

 As a company, you can't be good at everything, you need to be able to admit your limitations and weaknesses.
-You need to be clear on what you’re good and what you can do for your clients.
-That is how you first create trust with intermediaries, resellers and brokers.
+You need to be clear on what you’re good at and what you can do for your clients.
+That is how you first create trust with intermediaries, resellers, and brokers.
 If you lack transparency, a foundation of trust is not possible.

 Once you get that trust, the second layer is very important:

 Not all of your ideas or your partners’ ideas will be great.